ihsoft/TimberbornMods/Dependencies/README.md

 The `1062090` ID is likely fixed and assosciated with the game.

-The projects refer subscribed mods (dependencies) by their IDs:
+The projects refer the subscribed mods (dependencies) by their IDs:

 * `3284904751` - Harmony.
 * `3288241660` - TimberApi.